 Another major consideration is frame rate.
 Video taken at 30 frames per second (fps) requires less space than video taken at 60 fps.
 While not all cameras allow you to adjust the fps of recordings, you will receive better footage from a higher frame rate, which can be affected by the lighting condition.
 For example, some cameras will purposely shoot at a slower 15 fps rate because of lowlight conditions, while reverting to their default (typically 30 fps) when lighting is sufficient.

 On the other hand, if you choose to record at maximum resolution and the highest possible frame rate, your storage requirements will be astronomical — far beyond what a standard SD card can provide.
-At that point, you may want to consider a security camera that offers network-attached storage (NAS) as an option because you’ll be able to attach an external hard drive, like the.
+At that point, you may want to consider a security camera that offers network-attached storage (NAS) as an option because you’ll be able to attach an external hard drive, like the Western Digital My Passport.

 A codec is a type of encoding software that translates the digital footage into a language the computer can read and store.
 There are numerous kinds of codecs, and each stores video and audio at a slightly different rate and at different storage sizes.
 A couple of examples of codecs are H.264 and HEVC.